wit3k/swagger-boilerplate/README.md

 ## Directories structure
-Remember that only directory which content should be edited is `spec`
+Remember that only directory which content should be edited is `spec` You can edit all yaml files and a given structure is only a proposition.
+Most important files are:
+- `index.yaml` your first step should be aditing this document
+- `info.yaml` your second step, let the world know who is responsible
+- `tags.yaml` the place to list all paths tags
+- `paths.yaml` list all paths here.
+Putting every path pattern into separate file is highly suggested
+- `definitions.yaml` list all definitions here.
+Putting every definition into separate file is highly suggested as well
+- `Directories` - every directory defines a separate module for the system.
+Modules contain:
-- `info`
+  - `paths`
-  - Common information about documented project
+    - yaml files with paths for the module.
+Every path pattern should end up in a new file
   - `definitions`
-  - All needed data structures
+      - All needed data structures for the module
-- `paths`
-  - All endpoints described in documentation

 ## Todo
 - Authentication
+- Complete "Tasks" project documentation
+- API Testing
-- Nested namespaces
+- Nested modules
-- Hypermedia
+- Hypermedia / HATEOAS
-- HATEOAS
+- API Versioning